 I don’t remember my own baptism.
 I’ve seen a picture of it, so I know it happened.
 But I have no memory of it ever happening.

 I was about eight years old, growing up in Florida.
 Some of the bigger churches back then had “baptismal pools,” which were usually located at the top of the stage in the church, behind the choir loft.
-The only way I know how to describe one of those things is for you to imagine what it would look like if a hot tub made a baby with an aquarium.
+The only way I know how to describe a baptismal pool is for you to imagine what it would look like if a hot tub made a baby with an aquarium.
 But we didn’t have one of those, so I was baptized in a lake.

 I remember finding a picture, years later.
 I was looking through a shoebox full of hundreds of snapshots, and I came across a picture of me, standing in chest-high water.
 In the photo, there’s a dock.
 My dad is there, in the water with me, but I don’t remember if he performed the immersion or if it was someone else.
 I remember flipping over the photograph when I found it, looking on the back, and seeing where my mom had written the date and location in ballpoint pen.

 But that’s it.
 That’s the extent of it.
 I don’t remember everyone’s hushed prayers before I went under or the shouts of “Hallelujah!” on my way up.
 I don’t remember if the water was warm or cool, what it felt like when it soaked the last dry bits of my shirt, or if the water rushed into my nose, burning its way down my throat.